east-winds/east-winds.github.io/mentoring.md

 The Department of Political Science and GPS offer a joint [Ph.D. in Political Science and International Affairs][gps-phd].
 This prepares students for careers in political science, including a core curriculum shared with the political science Ph.D. degree.

+### Power and Energy Systems @ UCSD

+The [Power and Energy Systems Group @ UCSD][ucsd-pes] is designed to integrate power and energy systems research/programs and enhance the community of power and energy systems researchers on campus.
+We facilitate collaborations among students and faculty across departments/centers, provide feedback to students' work through biweekly meetings, and provide graduate student career mentoring.

 ### Course schedules

 The UCSD Schedule of Classes is somewhat difficult to navigate, so here is a set of "quickview" scripts to find out when classes are typically taught and what your favorite profs are teaching: [ucsd-class-schedule-quickview][git-quickview]